 I stood for election in 2010 because I was concerned about growing alienation from democratic politics.
 I’ve tried to make politics more accessible – with my Big Conversation, monthly e-newsletter, weekly diary blog and more.
 But our system needs to change too.
 We have an outdated electoral system and over centralisation in London.
 We need a reformed democracy, with proportional representation and genuine devolution of powers and resources.

 I support proportional representation because our current ‘First Past the Post’ voting system means some people’s votes are worth more than others.
-I am Chair of the Labour Campaign for Electoral Reform, a founding member of the new All-Party Parliamentary Group on PR set up in 2016, and I backed the Alternative Vote system in the 2011 referendum, even though it fell short of full proportional representation.
+I am Vice-Chair of the Labour Campaign for Electoral Reform, a founding member of the All-Party Parliamentary Group on PR set up in 2016, and I backed the Alternative Vote system in the 2011 referendum, even though it fell short of full proportional representation.

 I have been concerned about attempts by Conservative Governments since 2010 to change the electoral system to their advantage.
 I opposed their move to change electoral boundaries in their favour through the Parliamentary Voting System and Constituencies Act 2011, arguing for constituencies based on population and not registered voters.
 I opposed the introduction of individual electoral registration in place of household registration on the basis that it would reduce numbers entitled to vote and I’m against plans to introduce photo ID at polling stations which will discourage voting among the most disadvantaged.

-After individual registration was introduced I worked with the University of Sheffield and our City Council to develop a system of integrating student enrolment and voter registration (read more here) which has been taken up by other universities, although my attempt to make it compulsory for all was blocked by the Government.
+After individual registration was introduced I worked with the University of Sheffield and our City Council to develop a system of integrating student enrolment and voter registration (read more here) which has been taken up by other universities, although my attempt to make it mandatory for all was blocked by the Government.

 Giving power to local people